Categories:Baking Cake Chocolate Recipes Dessert Recipes

 When the cake is thoroughly cooled, you can start decorating.

 If you have made a Chocolate cake you will need to only cover the garden corner with the brown frosting.
 If you have made a white cake like I did you will need to apply a crumb coat of the dark icing so that the “dirt” will show through on the field lines.

 Now is the time to transfer your design to your cake.

 Draw the area you will be using for the garden.
 We use the back of a knife because it was long and handy but feel free to use anything that will work for you and can be easily cleaned.
 Next mark the crop circles by gently placing the lids or what ever you have chosen on the cake or icing.
 Just press hard enough so that you can see the circle marks.
 Last, mark the field lines.
 It is OK to go through the circles, you will never see any of these marks when the cake is finished.
 Again we dragged the knife through the crumb coat icing.

 Next comes the “dirt” that you set aside earlier.
 If the cake was not crumb coated you will need to place a coating of the brown icing on your garden area and on the sides of the cake where the garden flows over the edge.

 Gently crumble the brown colored sugar over the icing and lightly press the sugar into the icing.
-Don’t forget to also cover the sides of the cake where the brown icing is.
+Do not forget to also cover the sides of the cake where the brown icing is.